josemlegal/flutter_template_app/README.md

 1. Clone the repo, and get the packages.
 2. Create your own project on the [Firebase Console](https://console.firebase.google.com/) or select an existing one.
 3. Create the `firebase_options.dart` file: To generate this file you should follow this [youtube tutorial](https://www.youtube.com/watch?v=G-mbqiE87Lw&ab_channel=HeyFlutter%E2%80%A4com) or check this [documentation](https://firebase.google.com/docs/flutter/setup?platform=ios).
-4. Add the sha1 and sha256 fingerprints in your firebase console in general settings.
+4. Add the sha1 and sha256 fingerprints in your Firebase console in general settings.
    ![image](https://github.com/josemlegal/flutter_template_app/assets/96390036/6beb53f3-267a-4174-9c7e-1e0082796b5a)

 To generate the fingerprints run this command in your terminal.

-#### Linux/macOs:
+#### Linux/macOS:

 `keytool -list -v -alias androiddebugkey -keystore ~/.android/debug.keystore -storepass android -keypass android`
 #### Windows: